-The Company evaluates performance and allocates resources based on revenues and earnings (loss) before income taxes from operations.
-The Company determines earnings (loss) before income taxes for all reportable segments in accordance with U.S. GAAP.
+The Company evaluates performance and allocates resources based on revenues and earnings (loss) from operations before income tax expense.
+The Company determines earnings (loss) before income tax expense for all reportable segments in accordance with U.S. GAAP.
 A portion of interest expense is allocated from the Progressive Leasing segment to the Vive segment based on the balance of outstanding intercompany debt.

-The Company incurred various corporate overhead expenses for certain executive management, finance, treasury, tax, audit, legal, risk management, and other overhead functions during the years ended December 31, 2021, 2020, and 2019.
-For 2021, corporate overhead expenses incurred are primarily reflected as expenses of the Progressive Leasing segment and an immaterial amount was allocated to the Vive segment.
-For 2020 and 2019, the Company allocated a predetermined portion of these corporate overhead costs to the Progressive Leasing and Vive segments, which are reflected as expenses of these segments in calculating the earnings before income taxes for these periods.
-The remaining unallocated corporate expenses represent corporate overhead costs that were previously assigned to the Aaron's Business segment and are in addition to the overhead costs allocated to the Progressive Leasing and Vive segments for 2020 and 2019.
+The Company incurred various corporate overhead expenses for certain executive management, finance, treasury, tax, audit, legal, risk management, and other overhead functions during the years ended December 31, 2022, 2021, and 2020.
+For 2022 and 2021, corporate overhead expenses incurred are primarily reflected as expenses of the Progressive Leasing segment and an immaterial amount was allocated to the Vive segment.
+For 2020, the Company allocated a predetermined portion of these corporate overhead costs to the Progressive Leasing and Vive segments, which are reflected as expenses of these segments in calculating the earnings before income tax expense for the period.
+The remaining unallocated corporate expenses represent corporate overhead costs that were previously assigned to the Aaron's Business segment and are in addition to the overhead costs allocated to the Progressive Leasing and Vive segments for 2020.
 These unallocated corporate overhead expenses have been classified as continuing operations since the costs were not directly attributable to the discontinued operations of the Aaron's Business.
-These costs are reflected below as unallocated corporate expenses in 2020 and 2019.
-The allocation of corporate overhead costs to the Progressive Leasing and Vive segments is consistent with how the chief operating decision maker analyzed performance and allocated resources among the segments of the Company during 2020 and 2019.
+These costs are reflected below as unallocated corporate expenses in 2020.
+The allocation of corporate overhead costs to the Progressive Leasing and Vive segments is consistent with how the chief operating decision maker analyzed performance and allocated resources among the segments of the Company during 2020.

+Year Ended December 31,

+(In Thousands) 2022 2021 2020

+Earnings From Continuing Operations Before Income Tax Expense:

+Progressive Leasing \$ 174,143 319,125 \$ 320,636

+Vive 9,195 20,225 (11,180)

+Other 1 (35,094) (11,146))

-Year Ended December 31, (In Thousands) 2021 2020 2019 Earnings From Continuing Operations Before Income Tax Expense: Progressive Leasing \$ 319,125 \$ 320,636 \$ 64,283 Vive 20,225 (11,180) (6,127) Other (11,146) Unallocated Corporate Expenses (37,880) (30,543) Total Earnings From Continuing Operations Before Income Tax Expense \$ 328,204 \$ 271,576 \$ 27,613
+Unallocated Corporate Expenses - (37,880)

+Total Earnings From Continuing Operations Before Income Tax Expense \$ 148,244 328,204 \$ 271,576